 You can use Text Editor to view the .xsession-errors.

-/home/user/.bash_history This is yet another hidden file and again, you can use Text Editor view .bash_history. .bash_history can be very useful for pinpointing commands responsible for certain error messages.
+This is a hidden file and again, you can use Text Editor view .bash_history. .bash_history can be very useful for pinpointing commands responsible for certain error messages.

 Problem: I can't get the installer on the Ubuntu Livecd to run.